zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 ```

 We already have Snapchat where we want it on the left, we just need space on the right, so we set `margin-right: 20px`.
-The weather app needs space on both the left and the right, so we set both `margin-left` and `margin-right`.Angry Bird only needs margin on the left, `margin-left: 20px`.
+The weather app needs space on both the left and the right, so we set both `margin-left` and `margin-right`.
+Angry Birds only needs margin on the left, `margin-left: 20px`.

 Save and refresh in the browser!

 #### Step 6:

 Let's fix the last 6 icons.
-Copy and paste the following into your `css/style.css`:
+Copy and paste the following into your `css/absolute.css`:

 ```css
 #facebook {